 - Onychopathy (onychosis): Disease or claw deformity

-The most common nail disorder which can occur in a number of ways.
+The most common nail disorder which can occur in several ways.
 Nail trimming, accidents, car accidents, and running away from a predator.

 Symptoms – Signs of trauma may include shortened or jagged claws, bleeding, swelling, pain, reluctance to put weight on one leg.

-There are a number of causes of bacterial infection which include declawing complications, and trauma which can expose the underlying tissue to bacteria.
+There are several causes of bacterial infection which include declawing complications, and trauma which can expose the underlying tissue to bacteria.

 Symptoms – Inflammation of the matrix of the nail (onchyitis), pain, swelling, and discharge.